yeeuneey/yeeuneey.github.io/content/en/courses/completed/3-1/cn.md

 ---
-title: "컴퓨터네트워크"
+title: "Computer Networks"
 summary: ""
 type: course
 tags: ["3-1"]

-image:
-  filename: "uploads/media/computer_network.jpg"
-  focal_point: "Center"
-  preview_only: true
-featured: true

 goals:
-  - "Goal 1️⃣ : 컴퓨터 네트워크의 구조와 동작 원리를 이해한다."
-  - "Goal 2️⃣ : 네트워크 계층(IP), 전송 계층(TCP/UDP), 응용 계층(HTTP, SMTP 등)의 역할을 학습한다."
-  - "Goal 3️⃣ : 네트워크 프로토콜과 보안 기술의 개념을 이해하고 이를 응용할 수 있는 능력을 기른다."

-instructor: "편기현 교수님"
-department: "전북대학교 컴퓨터공학부 / IT정보공학과 / 컴퓨터인공지능학부"
-room: "공대 3호관 311호"
+  - "Goal 1️⃣: Understand the architecture and operating principles of computer networks."
+  - "Goal 2️⃣: Learn the roles of the network layer (IP), transport layer (TCP/UDP), and application layer (HTTP, SMTP, etc.)."
+  - "Goal 3️⃣: Grasp network protocols and security concepts and be able to apply them in practice."

+instructor: "Prof. Ki-Hyun Pyeon"
+department: "School of Computer Engineering / School of IT Information Engineering / School of Computer & Artificial Intelligence, JBNU"
+room: "College of Engineering Building 3, Room 311"
-language: "한국어"
+language: "Korean"
 credit: 3

 textbook: